moshelooks/grind/README.md

 Healthy projects under active development rapidly accumulate many small scripts to scratch various itches.
-The grind idiom [^1] is to organize these scripts into a tree of commands separated from rest of the codebase, that are all executed via single shell script ([`grind`](grind)).
+The grind idiom [^1] is to organize these scripts into a tree of commands separated from rest of the codebase, that are all executed via single bash script ([`grind`](grind)).

 This approach has a number of advantages: